Mailinglist: signup here!

 - Towards Foundation Models for

-Databases video
+Relational Databases video

 pitch

-- Diffusion models for missing
+- Diffusion models for missing value imputation in tabular data video pitch

 - STab: Self-supervised Learning